CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 ```

 # Understanding the Oxford Dictionaries API
 Please note that this is not a straightforward, one-size-fits-all dictionary.
-A single entry can provide a wealth of data, which may initially seem confusing.
+A single entry can provide lots of details, most of which you won't even need.
-While I have tried to provide some guidance in my XML comments, for a more in-depth understanding of how the Oxford Dictionaries API works,
+While I have tried to provide some guidance in my XML comments, for a more in-depth understanding of how the Oxford Dictionaries API works, and their data structure,
-I recommend visiting their official documentation: https://developer.oxforddictionaries.com/documentation.
+please visit their official documentation webpage: https://developer.oxforddictionaries.com/documentation.